 In this system, one could control for all of the confounding variables in determining a relationship between x1 and y simply by including z1.
 Alternately, including x2, z3, and z2 would also be sufficient.
 This is a far cry from including everything in the diagram.
 By realizing the small suite of variables a researcher needs to sample for a specific question, the problem of study design or justification to skeptical reviewers becomes far less daunting.

-Contrasting these approaches with random effects
+Contrasting these approaches with random effects: Random effects make strong assumptions

 Something on implementation?